warolv/ingress-demo/README.md

 You can read in my post how I am using those components to secure traffic to your application: https://talks.cloudify.co/secure-traffic-to-your-application-with-kubernetes-and-cert-manager-cc2b44d29beb

+nginx.your-domain.com is used in examples below and must be configured in route53 or other service you use.
+In route53 you need create alias to your LB(created after ingress nginx deployed), you can find of how to do it in my post: https://warolv.medium.com/building-the-ci-cd-of-the-future-nginx-ingress-cert-manager-945f3dc6b12e

+Can be created as part of terraform scripts, but need to use 3rd parties and different permissions and I don't want to complicate it.

 # Problem